odu-cs625-datavis/public-fall25-mcw/HW3-idioms.md

 * an idiom/mark/data/encode table (see [Idiom-Mark-Data-Encode Table Examples](idiom-mark-data-encode-Examples.md))
 * an appropriately-sized image of and link to each chart you created
     * Excel, Tableau - link to your spreadsheet/workbook in your GitHub repo
-    * Vega-Lite - provide a link to your notebook (see ["Note about Using Observable"](#note-about-using-observable) for sharing instructions)
+    * Vega-Lite - provide a link to your notebook (see [Note about Using Observable](observable-note.md) for sharing instructions)
     * Seaborn in Google Colab - provide a link to your notebook (make sure to share with GTA and instructor) or link to your ipynb file in your GitHub repo
     * Seaborn locally - link to your Python code in your GitHub repo
     * other tools - ask if you have questions about what should be submitted